Kowloon

 Advertising

 Only in Texas, folks.
 This perennially packed spot combines a state-of-the-art laundromat with a gourmet burger joint and craft beer bar.
-Tote your whites and colors to the 80-machine washing room; toss them in a high-efficiency washer; then grab a seat in the dining room next door where you can chow down on oversized, juicy burgers like the Cajun, an andouille-and-Angus patty topped with pepper jack and fried crawfish, and sip locally brewed suds.
-And don't worry about your laundry – a light board will let you know when it’s time to transfer your clothes to the dryer.
+Tote your whites and colors to the 80-machine washing room; toss them in a high-efficiency washer; then grab a seat in the dining room next door where you can chow down on oversized, juicy burgers like the That’s My Jam!, which combines melty Brie and onion-red-pepper jam with bacon and baby spinach on a sourdough bun.
+Don't worry about your laundry while you sip local suds—a light board will let you know when it’s time to transfer your clothes to the dryer.

 Advertising

-Founded in 1931 as a pay-what-you-can cafeteria, Clifton’s now serves as a multi-level drinking den with a jaw-dropping forest theme.
-At the center of the space stands a 40ft-tall fake redwood tree; Its base is located near the Monarch Bar on the second level and it reaches up to the ceiling with reinforced branches designed to hold aerialists.
-On the third level you'll find the Gothic Bar, a repurposed 19th-century altar, and on the fourth floor offices were transformed into two more bars spaces, Treetops and the tiki-themed Pacific Seas.
+Founded in 1931 as a pay-what-you-can cafeteria, Clifton’s is reopening for its third time in July 2024.
+The forest theme is intact, but is now more drinking den than purveyor of soup and sandwiches.
+At the center of the space stands a 40-foot-tall fake redwood tree; its base is located near the Monarch Bar on the second level, and it reaches up to the ceiling with reinforced branches designed to hold aerialists.
+The other sections include the Gothic Bar—built around a repurposed 19th-century altar—Forest Glen and the tiki-themed Pacific Seas.

 Advertising

-Located within a stone’s throw of Colorado Springs’ small city-owned airport, the Airplane Restaurant is housed within a converted KC-97 U.S. Air Force tanker.
-Diners can sit at small tables within the plane itself or in 'the terminal,' an attached dining room.
-While the food isn’t anything special—don’t expect much more than burgers, fries and a few straightforward salads—the fun involved in chowing down on non-airplane food while inside an airplane is, well, totally worth it.
+Located within a stone’s throw of Colorado Springs’ small, city-owned airport, the Airplane Restaurant is housed within a converted KC-97 U.S. Air Force tanker.
+Diners can sit at small tables within the plane itself or in “the terminal,” an attached dining room.
+While the food isn’t anything special—don’t expect much more than burgers, steaks and a few straightforward salads—the fun involved in eating non-airplane food while inside an airplane is, well, totally worth it.

 Recommended